Learn how to plant, grow, and harvest peas with this helpful guide. Get tips on sun requirements, fertilization, pests and diseases, and more!

 What do I feed Peas?

-Generally not required.
-However, the soil must be well prepared with plenty of compost mixed in.
+Feeding is generally not required for Peas.
+However, the soil must be well prepared with plenty of compost mixed in before planting.

 Mulch will help to retain moisture in the soil.